-On the occasion of See It Big!, an ongoing film series at the Museum of the Moving Image designed to showcase the power of big-screen movies in its beautiful new theater, guest curators Michael Koresky and Jeff Reichert, the editors of Reverse Shot, created the above video essay and the below accompanying text on the idea of cinema as a large-format art form.
+On the occasion of See It Big!, an ongoing film series at the Museum of the Moving Image designed to showcase the power of big-screen movies in its beautiful new theater, guest curators Michael Koresky and Jeff Reichert, the editors of Reverse Shot, created the above short film, The Big Question, and the below accompanying text on the idea of cinema as a large-format art form.

 "Alone, hidden in a dark room, we watch through half-open blinds a spectacle that is unaware of our existence and which is part of the universe."
 That was André Bazin, writing in 1951.
 It's an admission that cinema is essentially solitary.
 But is it?